-- Significant alpha is available by investing in IPOs. - ▲ It is not always necessary to invest in the IPO as the outperformance of the best companies begins to really compound beyond the 3-6 month period. - ▲ Investors need to be very selective.
+- Significant alpha is available by investing in IPOs. - ▲ It is not always necessary to invest in the IPO as the outperformance of the best companies begins to really compound beyond the 3-6 month period. - Investors need to be very selective at the time of IPO.
 The worst 70% will deliver an index return at best and will possibly significantly underperform. - ▲ The best 30% will deliver alpha vs the benchmark.
 However it is only the best 20% that will really make a difference to investing in the XSO benchmark. - ▲ Significant returns are available, however the Devil will take the Hindmost!